Theresia, a dip in chamber musicBy Theresia

 April 17, 2018

-A glance to the program of our next chamber music Academy
+A glance at the program of our next chamber music Academy

 Our first residency is going to start in a few days: it will be a string Academy devoted to chamber music and will be held in Cressia (France), with the violinist Chiara Banchini and the cellist Gaetano Nasillo as tutors.